kitnil/awesome/README.md

 - [awesome-maintainers](https://github.com/nayafia/awesome-maintainers) - Talks, blog posts, and interviews about the experience of being an open source maintainer
 - [Awesome-Bioinformatics](https://github.com/danielecook/Awesome-Bioinformatics) - A curated list of awesome Bioinformatics libraries and software.
 - [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
-- [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) - All that you need to create a great mobile web experience
 - [awesome-threat-detection](https://github.com/0x4D31/awesome-threat-detection) - A curated list of awesome threat detection and hunting resources
 - [awesome-static-generators](https://github.com/myles/awesome-static-generators) - A curated list of static web site generators.
 - [awesome-image-classification](https://github.com/weiaicunzai/awesome-image-classification) - A curated list of deep learning image classification papers and codes